Rifky Suryawan

-Muhammad Rifky Suryawan (born 7 June 1995) is an Indonesian professional footballer who plays as a left-back or left-winger for Liga 1 club PSS Sleman.
+Muhammad Rifky Suryawan (born 7 June 1995) is an Indonesian professional footballer who plays as a winger for Liga 2 club Persekat Tegal.

 Club career

-Martapura FC
+Martapura F.C.

 Rifky signed with Martapura to play in the Indonesian Liga 2 for the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

-Barito Putera
+PS Barito Putera

 He was signed for Barito Putera to play in Liga 1 in the 2021 season.
 Rifky made his league debut on 4 September 2021 in a match against Persib Bandung at the Indomilk Arena, Tangerang.

 PSS Sleman

-Suryawan was signed for PSS Sleman to play in Liga 1 in the 2022–23 season.
+Rifky was signed for PSS Sleman to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 July 2022 in a match against PSM Makassar at the Maguwoharjo Stadium, Sleman.

+PSIS Semarang

+On 11 May 2023, Rifky became a new PSIS Semarang recruit in the winger position.
+Rifky was recruited due to the interest of head coach Gilbert Agius when this left-footed dominant player played against PSIS Semarang some time ago at the Jatidiri Stadium.